Vertex Weight Edit Modifier

-This modifier is intended to edit the weights of one vertex group.
+This modifier is intended to edit the weights of a vertex group.

 The general process is the following, for each vertex: